 The Oregon Cannabis Growers’ and Consumers’ Fair consisted of a panel of judges who rated and ranked each plant based on its shape, structure, color, leaf structure, aroma, node stacking, and overall health, according to Registerguard.com.
 The fair lasted two days, and each day was open to the general public.
 Tickets before the fair cost eighteen dollars, whereas tickets purchased at the door cost twenty dollars, but neither price pushed people away.

 A variety of attendees showed up, including suppliers, growers, testers, tourists, and interested environmentalists willing to learn a few things before growing cannabis on their own.
 All attendees had the option of placing orders at the exhibitor/vendor booths and picking them up at the designated dispensary later or getting them delivered to their home using Oregon’s weed delivery service.

-The purpose of this fair is to not only display wonderfully grown cannabis plants and a large variety of strains, but to educate and inform people of the truth of cannabis and the many positive benefits and medicinal properties it contains.
+The purpose of this fair is to not only display wonderfully grown cannabis plants and a large variety of strains, but to educate and inform people about cannabis.
 Oregon’s Cannabis Growers’ and Consumers’ Fair brought several cannabis industry leaders together to learn from each other and share different growing ideas, forms of technology they use, helpful information about testing, regulations, and other suggestions they may have.